y2d2/YD_IDLAB_TURTLEBOT/docs/source/uwbexp.rst

 Control of the robot
 --------------------
-For now only Mocap control has been implemented.
+Two modes of operation have been implemented for now for the Turtelebot:

-Make sure all the steps of :ref:`MocapC` are covered before to continue here.
+#.
+Through the mocap: Make sure all the steps of :ref:`MocapC` are covered before to continue here.
+#.
+Through the remote control (RC): Make sure to follow te steps as detailed in :ref:`turtlebotRC`.

+Both modes of operation can run in parallel, it suffice to switch from one mode to the other using the RC.

 Start the UWB ros node
 ----------------------